n1cklarosa/WP-Simple-Visitor-Registration-Form/README.txt

 = How can I add another link to the confirmation page? =

 This can be achieved with shortcode attributes atrrbiutes.
 Here is an example shortcode with a custom link showing "View Menu" along side the "add a guest" link. `[visitor_registration_form customlink="/view-menu" customlinktext="View Menu"]`

+= Can I remove old entries from my database? =

+Of course!
+Head to the 'Export and Delete Entries' page in the admin section under 'Simple Visitor registration' and press on the "Delete all entries" buttons.
+A warning, this is permanant, so besure to export your entries before pressing this button.

 = How do I use the shortcode? =